UN probes reports of 'serious harm to civilians' in Afghan airstrike

 At least 59 people, including Taliban commanders meeting at the compound in the Dashte Archi district in Kunduz province, were killed in the attack, Afghan security sources told AFP on condition of anonymity.

-Most of the civilian victims were children, they said.
-Government officials in both Kabul and Kunduz have given conflicting figures, with some denying any civilians had been killed or that a madrassa had been hit.
-Afghan officials have been known to minimise civilian casualties.

-"I myself counted 35 bodies," Abdul Khalil told AFP at the hospital in the provincial capital Kunduz - more than 50 kilometres (30 miles) from the airstrike - where health officials said 57 injured had been taken.
+"I myself counted 35 bodies," Abdul Khalil told AFP at the hospital in the provincial capital Kunduz where health officials said 57 injured had been taken.

 "I arrived at the scene right after the airstrikes - it was like a butcher's shop.
 Everywhere was covered with blood, the ground was littered with body parts, heads, limbs and other parts."